Ewa McGrail

 - Biography

-Ewa McGrail is a leader in literacy research whose publications and work reflect ground-breaking research in literacy and technology in teaching and learning.
-Her work has appeared in a variety of top-ranking journals, including English Education, Teachers College Record, Journal of Research in Childhood Education, Assessing Writing, Journal of Academic Ethics, Innovate, Action in Teacher Education, Kappa Delta Pi Record, The Reading Teacher and Educational Leadership.
+Ewa McGrail is a leader in literacy research and teacher education whose publications and work reflect ground-breaking research in digital writing and multimodal composition and assessment; copyright and composition; and critical media literacy and social representations in literature and popular culture.
+Her interdisciplinary work has appeared in a variety of top-ranking journals, including English Education, Teachers College Record, Journal of Research in Childhood Education, Assessing Writing, Critical Inquiry in Language Studies, Disability Studies Quarterly, Journal of Academic Ethics, Innovate, Journal of Technology and Literacy, Action in Teacher Education, Kappa Delta Pi Record, The Reading Teacher and Educational Leadership.

 - Publications